Recent Activities and Roles

 - Associate Editor, Behaviour & Information Technology, Taylor & Francis (since 2024)

-- Incoming Associate Editor, Frontiers in Artificial Intelligence – Section: AI for Human Learning and Behavior Change
+- Associate Editor, Frontiers in Artificial Intelligence – Section: AI for Human Learning and Behavior Change (since 2025)

 - General Chair, Persuasive 2026 (March 2026)